-- Biology Computer Learning Laboratory: This laboratory is equipped with computers and Internet connectivity with printing capability.
+1. Biology Computer Learning Laboratory: This laboratory is equipped with computers and Internet connectivity with printing capability.
 Appropriate software support is available for student assigned course or research work requiring assistance.

 Computers are also supported with statistical software for statistical data analysis.
-The department's plans to have hardware and software to facilitate WEB access for online group discussions on Critiquing Research Papers sponsored by ASU-Pennsylvania State University Bridge to Doctoral Program in Biomedical Sciences. - 2.
-Research Opportunities in Faculty Directed Research Projects: Faculty members are engaged in externally funded research projects.
+The department's plans to have hardware and software to facilitate WEB access for online group discussions on Critiquing Research Papers sponsored by ASU-Pennsylvania State University Bridge to Doctoral Program in Biomedical Sciences.

+2. Research Opportunities in Faculty Directed Research Projects: Faculty members are engaged in externally funded research projects.
 These projects support both graduate and undergraduate students.
 Students are encouraged to seek available positions in the department with faculty members who are principal investigators of research projects as well as other research and/or intern opportunities.
 These externally funded research programs will provide students with excellent competitive research experiences, and in some cases, with financial assistance.
-Many of these programs provide support for travel expenses to regional or national scientific conferences. - 3.
-Bridge to Doctorate Program at Pennsylvania State University: Funded by NIH (National Institute of Health), collaborative arrangements have been made between Alcorn State University (ASU) and Pennsylvania State University (PSU) to provide opportunities for students completing the M.S. degree at ASU and transitioning into the doctoral degree at PSU in a selected area in the biomedical sciences.
-At ASU, Bridge participants will receive monthly stipends, tuition, plus travel expenses to attend and hold research presentations at conferences.
-Additionally, opportunities are also provided for on-site research training as well as to attend colloquium at PSU while working on the master degree at Alcorn State University.
-All students selected and trained under this program are guaranteed admission to a doctoral program in an appropriate area of biological studies at Pennsylvania State University.
-For more information please visit http://www.vetsci.psu.edu/bridges.
+Many of these programs provide support for travel expenses to regional or national scientific conferences.

-B.S.
-Degree in Biology Biology Major (120 Credit Hours)
+Bachelor of Science Degree: Biology Concentration (120 Credit Hours)

 This curriculum fulfills requirements for B.S. degree in Biology.
 Students with a B.S. degree in Biology may advance to the M.S.
 Degree Program in Biology or a closely related area at Alcorn State University or any accredited institution offering an advanced degree.
-(If, a student wishes, he/she may also qualify for Alcorn State University-Pennsylvania State University Bridge Program to Doctoral Degree in Biomedical and Biological Sciences).
 This B.S. degree program also qualifies students for entry into selected professional programs upon the completion of qualifying entrance examinations.
 This degree prepares students for entry level employment opportunities.
 Enrollment in advanced level biology courses (BI 300 and above) requires exiting from the First Year Experience Program at Alcorn State University.
-For successful completion of biology courses, a student must receive a minimum grade of "C".
+For successful completion of biology courses, a student must receive a minimum grade of "C'.
 Prior to registering for advanced courses (300 and 400 levels), students must complete the appropriate prerequisites.
 A transfer student who has completed biology courses at other institutions must seek advisement from a departmental academic advisor or the chairperson.